Chinese New Year is all about welcoming good luck and fortune into your life, so stock your household with these auspicious items before the holidays!

 Black and red melon seeds (瓜子) are usually the most popular kinds among all seeds, with the action of grabbing seeds symbolising the action of grabbing money.
 They are the perfect snack to have while watching TV, but make sure you crack their shells with your teeth carefully.

 There are few Chinese New year foods more iconic than the mandarin.
 Not only are mandarins the number one fruit to consume during Chinese New Year, they’re also used as home decorations.
 Why are mandarins auspicious, you ask?
 Well, in Cantonese, mandarin (柑桔) is homophonous with the words “gold” (金) and “luck” (吉).
-So, be sure to stock up on them this Chinese New Year (and they’re good for a vitamin C fix, too)!
+(Plus, they serve a good fix of vitamin C!)
+So, be sure to stock up on them this Chinese New Year.

 5. Fried sesame balls

-Fried sesame balls are chewy and flavourful.
+Fried sesame balls (煎堆) are chewy and flavourful.
 Sprinkled with aromatic toasted sesame seeds, these are one of the most indulgent Chinese New Year lucky foods.
-They’re also said to bring good fortune and wealth to the household.
+Their round shape is also said to represent the coming of good fortune and wealth to the household.

 The cracks on these crunchy roasted nuts appear to resemble a smiley face.
 That’s why pistachios are considered the most popular and nutritious Chinese New Year foods or snacks.
 We’ll happily fill up on them time and time again.

-From fruity Sugus to milky candies, there is a diverse range of sweets available in the market for adults to buy for their kids.
+From fruity Sugus to milky candies, there is a diverse range of sweets available in the market for you and the little ones.
 Children in Hong Kong get to eat as many candies as possible this time of the year – definitely more outrageous than in Halloween!